aadityapawar/playwright-ts-sportsbet/README.md

 ## Overview:

-This framework is designed using playwright tool with typescript.
+This framework is designed using playwright test automation tool with typescript.
 It uses page object model + fixture capability in playwright.
-Current there is only onbe type of test which is placing the bets in first avaiable card and assert in betSlip.
+Currently there is only one type of test which is placing the bets in first available racecard and assert in betSlip.

 ### Steps to run test: